ShirleyXingyuLiu/shirleyxingyuliu.github.io/_posts/2023-01-06-Are-framing-effects-reasonable.md

 Because all that matters is the objective information in the description, it is unreasonable for people to be influenced by the way the speaker describes the ground beef.
 </font>

-Others believe that framing effects can be reasonable because of <font color = "3CD6BF"> information leakage </font>: speakers do not choose their frames randomly, and different frames may convey different information from the speaker.
-Here's an argument for <font color = "3CD6BF">information leakage </font>:
+Others believe that framing effects can be reasonable because of information leakage: speakers do not choose their frames randomly, and different frames may convey different information from the speaker.
+Here's an argument for information leakage:

 <font color = "3CD6BF">
 It is reasonable for people to be influenced because when a speaker singles out one characteristic of an object (e.g., fatty or lean), it communicates that the object may stand out on that characteristic.